luckyseasalt/PIONEER/README.md

 python main.py
 ```

-- To further assess the PIONEER on the synthetic datasets, enter './train_atheta' and use the following command to train:
+- To further assess the PIONEER on the synthetic datasets, enter './train_atheta' and use the following command to train the unsupervised solver:

 ```Python
 python train.py
 ```

-Then, run the following command to test:
+Then, run the following command to test PIONEER:

 ```Python
 python test.py